daybreaker42/web-game/README.md

 ## Gameplay

-Navigate through the game's menu using keyboard or mouse.
-Progress through story scenes, play stages, and achieve high scores to appear on the ranking board.
+Navigate through the game's menu using your mouse.
+Progress through immersive story scenes, play the game in either Story Mode or Score-Attack Mode, and aim for high scores to get listed on the ranking board.

+- Story Mode: Experience an original narrative crafted by our team.
+- Score-Attack Mode: Enjoy brick-breaking gameplay and compete for the highest score.

 ## Team Members